-At least annually, we nationally benchmark your child's progress using
+At least annually, we nationally benchmark your child's progress using d) Our experience of your child's performance in and out of the classroom and in and out of School.

-- i) Cambridge University's 'Centre for Evaluation and Monitoring (CEM)' InCAS and/or GL's CAT4 assessments; - ii)Other nationally-standardised assessments; - b) External Assessments, such as entrance examinations to 11+ and 13+ schools; - c) Internal Assessments, tracking and assessing your child's progress in all significant assessments; - d) Our experience of your child's performance in and out of the classroom and in and out of School.
+- i) ELG expectations in EYFS - ii) Cambridge University's 'Centre for Evaluation and Monitoring (CEM)' InCAS - iii) GL Assessment's CAT4: - iv) other Maths, English and Science nationally-standardised assessments. - b) External Assessments, such as entrance examinations to 11+ and 13+ schools; - c) Internal Assessments, tracking and assessing your child's progress in all significant assessments;